wn9237/rest_spec/markdowns/api/group_post_conversations.md

-# Create Conversation
+# Create conversation

-Use this API to create a new Conversation.
+Use this API to create a new conversation.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request